Calculating Infinity

 It’s now become the beginning of a universal gaming operating system - that aims to eventually replace all basic functionality of every substantial 3D game engine that has ever existed.
 However, in the short term, I’m attempting to duplicate the functionality of mostly the early id Software games.

-It already has editing support for Quake, Quake 2 and Quake 3, map viewing support for Wolfenstein 3D, Doom, Half-Life, Return to Castle Wolfenstein, Enemy Territory, Painkiller, Doom 3, Quake 4, and Stalker, with support for Mechwarrior 2, Half-Life 2, Portal and Portal 2 still in the early stages.
+It already has editing support for Quake, Quake 2, Half-Life and Quake 3, map viewing support for Wolfenstein 3D, Doom, Return to Castle Wolfenstein, Wolfenstein: Enemy Territory, Painkiller, Doom 3, Quake 4, and Stalker, with support for Mechwarrior 2, Half-Life 2, Portal and Portal 2 still in the early stages.
 It has a texture editor, file browser and model viewer, and loads a large number of different image and 3D model formats.

 There’s not that much documentation yet, but there are screenshots. :)